calculix/ccx2paraview/README.md

 # CalculiX to Paraview converter (frd to vtk/vtu)

 Converts [CalculiX](http://www.dhondt.de/) ASCII .frd-file to view and postprocess analysis results in [Paraview](https://www.paraview.org/).
-Generates Mises and Principal components for stress and strain tensors.
+Generates von Mises and principal components for stress and strain tensors.

 Creates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 Paraview files.
 If you need one file - write output only for one step in your CalculiX model.